hbradleyiii/dotfiles/README.md

 </script>
 ```

-It is also nice to serve this file only when debugging (using php):
+It is also nice to serve this file only when debugging.
+You can check for the
+XDEBUG_SESSION cooking and only load the javascript when it is present (using
+php):
 ```php
 if ( isset($_COOKIE['XDEBUG_SESSION']) ) {
     // ...